apache/pulsar/site2/docs/administration-pulsar-shell.md

 # Connect to your cluster

-By default, the shell will try to connect to a local Pulsar instance.
+By default, the shell tries to connect to a local Pulsar instance.
 To connect to a different cluster, you have to register the cluster with Pulsar shell.
 You can do this in a few different ways depending on where your config file is located:

 > The configuration file must be a valid `client.conf` file, the same one you use for `pulsar-admin`, `pulsar-client` and other client tools.